shakdavis/activedirectory-config/README.md

 </p>

 <p>
 Step 5.
 You're now going to run the Windows Remote Desktop and access your Domain User (DC-1) account using DC-1's public IP address.
 Use your credentials created during the making of the DC-1 vm to login.
 Once inside, you will now access the Server Manager which you could find using your start menu.
-Go to "Add Roles and features" > for the Server Selection = DC-1 > under the Server Roles tab, check Active Directory Domain Services and its features for installation.
+Go to "Add Roles and features" > for the Server Selection = DC-1 > under the Server Roles tab, check Active Directory Domain Services and its features for installation and *install*.

 Step 6.
 Once Active Directory is installed, there should be a pop-up in the top right corner to promote DC-1 as the actual domain controller.
 Clicking this will then bring up the *Active Directory Domain Services Configuration Wizard*.
-In the Deployment Configuration tab, select "Add a New Forest" and the root domain name will be *mydomain.com* > for the Directory Services Restore Mode, for both password textboxes use *Password1* for now > proceed with "next" as nothing else changes and *install* at the end to install the forest.
-Your end result should inform you that the server was successfully configured as a domain controlle.
+In the Deployment Configuration tab, select "Add a New Forest" and the root domain name will be *mydomain.com*.
+For the Directory Services Restore Mode, for both password textboxes be sure to remember whatever you decide will be your password (ie.*Password1*) > proceed with "next" as nothing else changes and *install* at the end to install the forest.
+Your end result should inform you that the server was successfully configured as a domain controller.
 You'll also receive a prompt about the network automactically restarting to complete to Active Directory installation.
 </p>
 <br />